Anonymus-arch/Hand-Gesture-Recognizer/README.md

 -High level optimization for commercial uses.

 ## Overview
-Hand-Index-Multi_Finger_Rel_Position-Recogniser can be used to recognise wether the index finger tip is close to the base of index finger.
+Hand-Index-Multi_Finger_Rel_Position-Recogniser can be used to recognise and use the relative closness of finger tip to create gestures and add your own gesture to be recognized

 ## How to Use
-### Automatic
+### Automatic way
 #### Run these is cmd to run the file directly:
 ##### Linux
 ```terminal